Stekeblad/Stekeblads-Video-Uploader/src/main/java/io/github/stekeblad/videouploader/allTheTodos.md

 playlists and deciding if they should be visible or not (playlists can be renamed, name is different but ID the same.)
 - Update YouTube API version
-- upload/preset list have a horizontal scroll bar, remove it
+- upload/preset list have a horizontal scroll bar, remove it (I don't know how)
 - Does the program freeze shortly when adding a lot of videos with apply preset button?
 Maybe do most of the work in a background thread, add a loading indicator and do only some preparations and finishing in main thread?